China orders actress Fan Bingbing to pay massive tax fine

 Her disappearance coincided with a crackdown by the authorities on high salaries for actors that can eat up much of the cost of a production.
 In June, regulators capped star pay at 40 percent of a TV show’s entire production budget and 70 percent of the total paid to all the actors in a film.

+Hu Xijin, editor of the Global Times tabloid known for its nationalist pro-Communist Party opinions, said, “Fan’s case must be shaking the performing arts world.”

+People who try to evade taxes now will have to cough them up sooner or later, Hu wrote on his social media page.
+“The bigger the brand, the more likely you are to attract scrutiny.
+Just suffer this financial loss to be spared greater disaster, moreover these are ill-gotten gains.”

-Fan evaded 7.3 million yuan in taxes by using a secret contract worth 20 million yuan that she signed for starring in the film “Air Strike,” the report said.
-She had instead paid taxes on a contract for only 10 million yuan, Xinhua said.
-This referred to a reportedly common entertainment industry practice — an actor having a public contract stating an official salary and a private contract detailing actual, much higher pay.
+The Xinhua report said Fan evaded 7.3 million yuan in taxes by using a secret contract worth 20 million yuan that she signed for starring in “Air Strike,” the Chinese film also known as “Unbreakable Spirit.”
+She instead paid taxes on a contract for only 10 million yuan, it said.
+The example refers to a reportedly common entertainment industry practice in which actors have a public contract stating an official salary and a private contract detailing actual, much higher pay.

-A talk show host, Cui Yongyuan had said in May that Fan had such an arrangement, which allegedly helps facilitate tax evasion, and revealed details that sparked a public outcry.
+A talk show host, Cui Yongyuan, said in May that Fan had such an arrangement, which allegedly facilitates tax evasion, and revealed details that sparked a public outcry.
 Cui later apologized.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.